 Questions and observations raised by the pupils will be dealt with by staff as they arise in an honest, clear and appropriate way.
 These questions may need to be dealt with individually rather than in a classroom situation.
 Members of staff will use their discretion and professional judgement in answering questions and will seek guidance where necessary.
+Staff will teach with sensitivity towards children and their different circumstances

-THE ORGANISATION OF SEX AND RELATIONSHIPS AND HEALTH EDUCATION
+THE ORGANISATION OF SEX AND RELATIONSHIPS, SEX EDUCATION AND HEALTH EDUCATION

-In our school, the PSHE (SCARF) coordinator is the designated teacher with responsibility for coordinating Relationships and Health Education.
-Relationships and Health Education is delivered through science, Religious Education, PSHE (SCARF), Citizenship, literacy activities and circle time activities.
-Relationships and Health Education may be taught by class teachers, HLTAs, and if appropriate, outside visitors such as the school nurse.
+In our school, the PSHE (SCARF) coordinator is the designated teacher with responsibility for coordinating Relationships, Sex Education and Health Education.
+Relationships, Sex Education and Health Education, PSHE (SCARF), literacy activities and circle time activities.
+Relationships, Sex Education and Health Education may be taught by class teachers, HLTAs, and if appropriate, outside visitors such as the school nurse.
 It is delivered in mixed gender groups.
-A range of teaching methods is used to teach Relationships and Health Education, for example, the use of discussion, looking at case studies, drama and role play, and the Internet.
+A range of teaching methods is used to teach Relationships, Sex Education and Health Education, for example, the use of discussion, looking at case studies, drama and role play, and the Internet.